Giza pyramid complex: Purpose

-The pyramids of Giza and others are thought to have been constructed to house the remains of the deceased pharaohs who ruled over Ancient Egypt.
+The pyramids of Giza and others are thought to have been constructed to house the remains of the deceased pharaohs who ruled Ancient Egypt.
 A portion of the pharaoh's spirit called his ka was believed to remain with his corpse.
 Proper care of the remains was necessary in order for the "former Pharaoh to perform his new duties as king of the dead".
 It is theorized the pyramid not only served as a tomb for the pharaoh, but also as a storage pit for various items he would need in the afterlife.
-"The people of Ancient Egypt believed that death on Earth was the start of a journey to the next world."
-The embalmed body of the King was entombed underneath or within the pyramid to protect it and allow his transformation and ascension to the afterlife.
+The people of Ancient Egypt believed that death on Earth was the start of a journey to the next world.
+The embalmed body of the king was entombed underneath or within the pyramid to protect it and allow his transformation and ascension to the afterlife.

 Astronomy

-The sides of all three of the Giza pyramids were astronomically oriented to the north–south and east–west within a small fraction of a degree.
-Among recent attempts to explain such a clearly deliberate pattern are those of S. Haack, O. Neugebauer, K. Spence, D. Rawlins, K. Pickering, and J. Belmonte.
-The arrangement of the pyramids is a representation of the Orion constellation according to the disputed Orion correlation theory.
+The sides of all three of the Giza pyramids were astronomically oriented to the cardinal directions within a small fraction of a degree.
+According to the disputed Orion correlation theory, the arrangement of the pyramids is a representation of the constellation Orion.

 Workers' village

 The work of quarrying, moving, setting, and sculpting the huge amount of stone used to build the pyramids might have been accomplished by several thousand skilled workers, unskilled laborers and supporting workers.
 Bakers, carpenters, water carriers, and others were also needed for the project.
-Along with the methods utilized to construct the pyramids, there is also wide speculation regarding the exact number of workers needed for a building project of this magnitude.
+Along with the methods used to construct the pyramids, there is also wide speculation regarding the exact number of workers needed for a building project of this magnitude.
 When Greek historian Herodotus visited Giza in 450 BC, he was told by Egyptian priests that "the Great Pyramid had taken 400,000 men 20 years to build, working in three-month shifts 100,000 men at a time."
 Evidence from the tombs indicates that a workforce of 10,000 laborers working in three-month shifts took around 30 years to build a pyramid.

 The Giza pyramid complex is surrounded by a large stone wall, outside which Mark Lehner and his team discovered a town where the pyramid workers were housed.
 The village is located to the southeast of the Khafre and Menkaure complexes.
-Among the discoveries at the workers' village are communal sleeping quarters, bakeries, breweries, and kitchens (with evidence showing that bread, beef, and fish were staples of the diet), a hospital and a cemetery (where some of the skeletons were found with signs of trauma associated with accidents on a building site).
+Among the discoveries at the workers' village are communal sleeping quarters, bakeries, breweries, and kitchens (with evidence showing that bread, beef, and fish were dietary staples), a copper workshop, a hospital, and a cemetery (where some of the skeletons were found with signs of trauma associated with accidents on a building site).
+The metal processed at the site was the so-called arsenical copper.
+The same material was also identified among the copper artefacts from the "Kromer" site, from the reigns of Khufu and Khafre.

 The workers' town appears to date from the middle 4th Dynasty (2520–2472 BC), after the accepted time of Khufu and completion of the Great Pyramid.
 According to Lehner and the AERA team: